Nolan Gorman Preview, Player Props: Cardinals vs. Pirates

 Nolan Gorman At The Plate

-- Gorman has driven in a run in 36 games this year (33.0%), including 19 games with more than one RBI (17.4%).
-He has also driven home three or more of his team's runs in eight contests.
+- Gorman has picked up an RBI in 32.7% of his games this season, with two or more RBI in 17.3% of his games.
+He has also driven in three or more runs in eight contests.

-- He has scored in 36.7% of his games this year, with two or more runs scored in 9.2%.
+- He has scored a run in 40 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.